pyaf/aptos-blindness-detection/README.md

 * `198_efficientnet-b5_f1_ptest`: finetuning on previous model, this time load train.csv, add messidor (without cls 3), extract val set which has same dist as sub80.csv,

+Funny, the optimized val qwk results in heavily skewing of thresholds: [0.49413991 0.5547372  2.45687935 4.55316238], results in higher qwk as compared to base thresholds, but with almost zero PPV, all getting classified as class 2, the majority class.
+This shows how unreliable is val set optimzation. base qwk is plateauing at 0.76

+*Idea*
+so, in this challenge,  metrics averaged over all classes are not reliable.
+We'll have to watch the class wise metrics, get the best per class performing model.
+I've an idea: What about a 2 step model, we are at F1 score of ~0.98+, if we train a bin classifier of zero-vs-others I'm pretty sure we can increase this f1 score to 0.99, after that we can train a model solely on class 1, 2, 3, 4, and focus on these rare classes.
+The metrics won't get biased towards class 0. for the 2nd step model, the labels will be one-step-below the actual 1->0, 2->1 etc.